Impact of Large-Scale Structure Systematics on Cosmological Parameter Estimation: Methodology

 To get the predicted spectra for any parameter set $\theta$ in the parameter space, we construct an \ttt{LSSTheory} object using the theory \sacc\ object.
 This allows us to easily recycle the tracers' information alongside the $\ell$-sampling when generating spectra corresponding to $\theta$ using \ccl, using the same theory used to generate the true spectra, as explained in \autoref{sec: estimation of cls}.
 We set up flat priors while using physical constraints on the parameters where applicable; see details in \autoref{tab: priors}.

 Our likelihood is assumed to be Gaussian and is calculated using \lsslike\footnote{\url{https://github.com/LSSTDESC/LSSLike}}.
-To sample the posterior, we run \ttt{emcee}\footnote{\url{https://github.com/dfm/emcee}} \citep{emcee}, which implements an ensemble sampler for Markov chain Monte Carlo, with 100 walkers, 2000 steps for burn-in and 1000 steps for post-burn-in; all the walkers start from small perturbations to the true values\footnote{When analyzing real data, we would start at random positions in the parameter space allowed by the priors or using perturbations to coarse estimates using e.g., a likelihood minimizer.
-Here, we proceed by slightly perturbing the truth (by 10\% of the prior width) for a faster analysis; this should not be detrimental here since this proves sufficient to trace out the likelihood near its optimum, and we perform only a relative analysis of the resulting constraints.} All our chains pass the Gelman-Rubin convergence criteria; a few also pass the Geweke one.
+To sample the posterior, we run \ttt{emcee}\footnote{\url{https://github.com/dfm/emcee}} \citep{emcee}, which implements an ensemble sampler for Markov chain Monte Carlo, with 100 walkers, 2000 steps for burn-in and 1000 steps for post-burn-in; all the walkers start from small perturbations to the true values.\footnote{When analyzing real data, we would start at random positions in the parameter space allowed by the priors or using perturbations to coarse estimates using e.g., a likelihood minimizer.
+Here, we proceed by slightly perturbing the truth (by 10\% of the prior width) for a faster analysis; this should not be detrimental here since this proves sufficient to trace out the likelihood near its optimum, and we perform only a relative analysis of the resulting constraints.} All our chains pass the Gelman-Rubin convergence criteria \citep{gelman-rubin}; a few also pass the Geweke one \citep{geweke}.
 We also visually inspect all chains to ensure stability.
 In a couple of cases, however, there are stuck walkers which we eliminate by implementing a clipping criterion across all cases\footnote{We achieve this by discarding walkers that are clear outliers: with paths with log probability whose distance from the median log probability is $\geq$ 10 times the median distance.
-This leads to only one case with 4/100 walkers discarded while four cases have 1/100 walkers discarded; the rest have no walkers discarded.}.
+This leads to only one case with 4/100 walkers discarded while four cases have 1/100 walkers discarded; the rest have no walkers discarded.
+Note that given the small number of walkers clipped (i.e., 1/100 for 4/20 cases and 4/100 for 1/20 cases), there is no practical impact aside from cleaner posterior plots. }.